 In the event of a serious failure.

-Application by the owner of a supply for permission from the council to continue supplying water of a lower quality temporarily whilst remedial work is carried out on the supply.
+Authorisation - Application by the owner of a supply for permission from the council to continue supplying water of a lower quality temporarily while remedial work is carried out on the supply.